-Initially your doctor's advice is likely to follow the National Institute for Health and Care Excellence (NICE) guidelines, which recommend that:
+If you speak to your doctor about this, their advice is likely to follow the National Institute for Health and Care Excellence (NICE)'s guidelines.
+These recommends the following:

-In the long term, it will depend on how much you feel your medication helps you, and what you and your doctor agree is best.
+In the longer term, it will depend on how much you feel your medication helps you, and what you and your doctor agree is best.

-You might find that you prefer to carry on taking medication for many years, if it helps you remain stable and able to get on with your life.
-Alternatively you might take medication to start with, but then develop alternative strategies for coping without drugs.
-You may also have developed your own views about how long you will need to take medication for, based on your past experiences.
+You might prefer to take medication for many years, if it helps you to remain stable and get on with your life.
+Or you might take medication to start with, but then develop other ways of coping without medication.
+You may also already have views on how long you will need to take medication for, based on your past experiences.

 "When I am taking lamotrigine, things are generally more stable.
 I feel calmer and less at the mercy of unpredictable and extreme mood changes.
 I find it hard to commit to taking medication on a long-term basis, but I know that I would find things easier if I did."

-There do not appear to be physical withdrawal symptoms with lithium.
+There do not appear to be any physical withdrawal symptoms with lithium.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.